equinor/ert/docs/reference/configuration/keywords.rst

 :ref:`ENKF_ALPHA <enkf_alpha>`                                          NO                                      3.0                             Parameter controlling outlier behaviour in EnKF algorithm
 :ref:`ENKF_FORCE_NCOMP <enkf_force_ncomp>`                              NO                                      0                               Indicate if ERT should force a specific number of principal components
 :ref:`ENKF_NCOMP <enkf_ncomp>`                                          NO                                                                      Number of PC to use when forcing a fixed number; used in combination with kw ENKF_FORCE_NCOMP
-:ref:`ENKF_RERUN <enkf_rerun>`                                          NO                                      FALSE                           Should the simulations be restarted from time zero after each update?
 :ref:`ENKF_TRUNCATION <enkf_truncation>`                                NO                                      0.99                            Cutoff used on singular value spectrum
 :ref:`ENSPATH <enspath>`                                                NO                                      storage                         Folder used for storage of simulation results
 :ref:`FIELD <field>`                                                    NO                                                                      Adds grid parameters